 — Relatively slow printing speed

 The Monoprice Select Mini 3D Printer v2 is the best budget 3D printer available today.
 It’s also extremely easy to use for beginners.
-The printer comes fully assembled and calibrated (with a sample PLA filament roll and MicroSD card with pre-installed model designs), so you can start printing right out of the box.
+And since this model is refurbished, you can save even more money.

 Once you have your first project off the ground, it’s easy to get more creative.
 With a heated build plate and wide extruder temperature range (maxing out at 482°F), this 3D printer can work with any 1.75mm filament type, including ABS, PLA, conductive PLA, wood and metal composites, and dissolvable PVA.
 This flexibility opens the door to a range of exciting new projects.

 3D printer size is usually directly related to price, so this budget-friendly printer has a small build volume (about 4.7 inches cubed)—but that also means a compact enough size to fit on just about any desktop.
 Find other affordable options in our guide to the best budget 3D printers.